 (c) Prepare a report for the next sessions of the Meetings of the Parties, based on the information contained in the annual reports and giving a clear indication of the significant developments during the period, in order that Parties can best meet future demands for resources under the Convention and its Protocol;

 (d) If contributions of any Parties have not been received by 31 December of the relevant year, the secretariat should write to those Parties to impress upon them the importance of contributing.

+13. Request the Bureau to pursue the reflection on the previously presented possible solutions to address the issue of the insufficiency, uneven distribution and unpredictability of the contributions for the implementation of the workplan of the Convention and its Protocol in the intersessional period 2021–2023, considering also experiences of the other ECE Multilateral Environmental Agreements, and to present the results to the Working Group on Environmental Impact Assessment and Strategic Environmental Assessment in 2022 and further submit it to the Meetings of the Parties in 2023.

-13. Further request the Working Group on Environmental Impact Assessment and Strategic Environmental Assessment to consider, in the light of the annual reports, whether changes would be required to the content or time frame of the workplan, in the event that the level of contributions does not match the level of funding needed;
+14. Request the Working Group to consider, in the light of the annual reports, whether changes would be required to the content or time frame of the workplan, in the event that the level of contributions does not match the level of funding needed;

-14. [Decide that the Executive Secretary of ECE has the authority, after consultations with the Bureau, to make adjustments to the budget allocations, up to a maximum of [10][5] per cent, where such adjustments are necessary before the next sessions of the Meetings of Parties, and that Parties must be promptly informed of such adjustments;] or [Decide that the Executive Secretary of ECE has the authority, after consultations with the Bureau, to make transfers between the main budget lines of up to a maximum of 10 per cent of the main budget line from which the transfer would be made, where such adjustments of the allocations are necessary before the next sessions of the Meetings of Parties, and that Parties must be promptly informed of such adjustments;]
+15. Decide that the Executive Secretary of ECE has the authority, after consultations with the Bureau, to make transfers between the main budget lines of up to a maximum of 10 per cent of the main budget line from which the transfer would be made, where such adjustments of the allocations are necessary before the next sessions of the Meetings of Parties, and that Parties must be promptly informed of such adjustments;

-15. Request the Secretary of ECE to allocate more resources to support the work under the Convention and the Protocol, considering the balance in the use of regular budgetary resources in the different subprogrammes;
+16. Request the Secretary of ECE to allocate more resources to support the work under the Convention and the Protocol, considering the balance in the use of regular budgetary resources in the different subprogrammes;